 This amazing, staggered start handicap race where anyone can win often attracts an international field competing for fame and fortune.
-2015 saw entrants from as far away as Courtenay BC, Redmond Washington and London England.
-2016 already has entrants from Toronto ON, Calgary AB and SE Asia.
+2015 saw entrants from as far away as Courtenay BC, Richland WA and London England.
+2016 had entrants from Toronto ON, Calgary AB and SE Asia.
 2017 had entrants from up island, mainland BC, Washington state, Alberta and Ontario.
 2018 had an entrant from Bloomington IN, and a local who did an equivalent course remotely in Houston TX.
 2019 had entrants from Richland WA, Wolfville NS and Norway.
 Ok, it's just people here for the holidays and some locals competing for quirky prizes and socializing at the Prairie Inn after, but it's a club tradition centred at our founding and namesake venue.
 Oh, and it's free and almost everyone gets a prize!

 There is a single lap 5-Mile option so let me know if you're interested in that.

 Always on December 26th, Boxing Day which in 2018 is a Wednesday.
 Handicapped start times are determined by your best race performances within a time window of 24 to 8 months ago, favouring improving novices.
 The idea being everyone should finish at about the same time.
 First runners will start at about 10:00 a.m. and all runners should finish before noon.
 Registrants will be informed of their exact handicapped starting time a few days prior to the race.
-Those below from 2016 so far and 2015 should give you an idea of the range:
+Those below from 2017, 2016 and 2015 should give you an idea of the range: